pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     del left_angle
     dir()

-These works of Dir and Del and Locals and so on are standard Python ways of speaking.
+These works of Dir and Del and Locals and so on are standard, arcane, intricate Python ways of speaking.
 They work without us pouring any special effort into making them work